samkemboi12/Multi-Branch-Sales-Data-with-MySQL/README.md

 ## Business Insights and Business Recommendations
 1. **Sales Trend based on Time of the day and Day of the week.**<br>
-   From the Analysis, Monday dorminates the total orders, followed by Tuesday with Friday being the least.<br> Peak hours is from 12 noon to 1pm and 5pm to 6pm.<br>The business should optimize staffing and inventory to match demand patterns.Scheduling more staff during these periods will improve service speed and customer satisfaction.
-Conversely, Fridays have the lowest orders, so staffing and inventory can be reduced to save costs.
+   From the Analysis, Monday dorminates the total orders, followed by Tuesday with Friday being the least.<br> Peak hours is from 12 noon to 1pm and 5pm to 6pm.<br>The business should optimize staffing and inventory to match demand patterns.Scheduling more staff during these periods will improve service speed and customer satisfaction. <br>Conversely, Fridays have the lowest orders, so staffing and inventory can be reduced to save costs.
 2. **Top performing Pizza Sizes**<br>
 Large (L) pizzas are the top revenue drivers in Q1, contributing 46.37% of total sales, followed by Medium (M) at 29.78%.
-Small (S) pizzas also have a decent share (22.10%), but XL and XXL contribute very little ,1.6% and 0.14% respectively.
+Small (S) pizzas also have a decent share (22.10%), but XL and XXL contribute very little ,1.6% and 0.14% respectively.<br>
-The business should focus marketing campaigns and combo deals around Large and Medium pizzas, since they drive the majority of revenue.
+**The business should focus** marketing campaigns and combo deals around Large and Medium pizzas, since they drive the majority of revenue.<br>
-It should consider whether XL and XXL pizzas should be repriced, bundled, or promoted differently to increase their sales, or possibly reduce inventory for them to avoid waste.
+It should consider whether XL and XXL pizzas should be repriced, bundled, or promoted differently to increase their sales, or possibly reduce inventory for them to avoid waste.<br>
 Finally, it should stock more on the Large and medium pizza ingredients to meet the demand
 3. **The Top Performing Pizza Category**<br>
 Classic pizzas are the most popular, with 14,888 orders, followed by Supreme -11,987 and Veggie -11,649.
 Chicken pizzas have the lowest orders at 11,050.